everydaysecurity/everydaysecurity/Biometrics.md

 <ul>
 	<li>Use biometrics sparingly to keep your biometric data stored in a few places, and opt out of biometric data collection if you want.</li>
 	<li>Keep the software on your devices current as it reduces the probability of your device being vulnerable to security flaws.</li>
-	<li>Use two-factor authentication on accounts to add an extra layer of protection onto your accounts (visit our tab "Two Factor Authentication" for more information)</li>
+	<li>Use two-factor authentication on accounts to add an extra layer of protection onto your accounts (visit our <a href="https://everydaysecurity.github.io/everydaysecurity/2FA/">Two Factor Authentication</a> tab for more information)</li>
 </ul>

 **Education Use**